 As a member of Gen-Z, you likely prioritize travel.
 If that’s the case, it’s a good idea to sign up for a solid travel rewards credit card.
 You’ll get valuable rewards and benefits that can enhance your travel — and help you save money.

 One of the best cards available is the Chase Sapphire Preferred® Card.
-You’ll get 60,000 bonus points when you spend at least $4,000 within the first three months of opening an account; redeem those points for travel through the Chase Ultimate Rewards program, and that’s a $750 value.
+You’ll get 60,000 bonus points when you spend at least $4,000 within the first three months of opening an account.
+That's $750 toward travel when you redeem through Chase Ultimate Rewards®.

-You’ll also earn 2X points per $1 spent on travel and dining at restaurants, and 1 point per $1 spent on all other purchases.
+You’ll also earn 2X points on travel and dining at restaurants worldwide & 1 point per dollar spent on all other purchases.
 There’s no foreign transaction fees, and it’s a Visa, making it an excellent choice for international trips.

 Choosing a Credit Card

 As a member of Gen-Z, it’s important to focus on building your credit history while you’re young; it will pay off later on as you apply for apartments, try to take out a home loan, or even when you buy a car.
 Choosing the right credit card can help you boost your credit while stretching your budget further.